Sea Pigeon

 Sea Pigeon (1970-2000) was an American-bred, British-trained racehorse who excelled in both National Hunt and flat racing.
 In a racing career which lasted from 1972 until 1981 he competed in eighty-five races, and won thirty-seven times.
 He was best known for his performances in hurdle races when he won the Champion Hurdle on two occasions.
 He was also one of the best flat stayers of his era winning major handicap races under weights of up to 140 pounds.
-As a gelding, he was ineligible to compete in the most prestigious flat staying races, such as the Ascot Gold Cup.
 On his retirement he was described as Britain's "best known horse after Arkle and Red Rum.

 Background

 Sea Pigeon was a dark-brown horse bred by his owner, Jock Whitney at the Greentree Stud in the United States.
 He was sired by the great Derby winner Sea Bird.
 Sea Pigeon's dam, Around the Roses, ran second in the Acorn Stakes and went on to produce the American turf champion Bowl Game.
 As a yearling Sea Pigeon was sent into training with Jeremy Tree in England.